Access Authentication Profile

 The Device Selection tab is used to select the AP(s) or Switch devices from the available list of devices to which the Access Authentication Profile will be applied to devices within those groups.
 Complete the device selection as described below, then click Next to to the the next tab (Step 3).

-Note: In case of failing to apply an Access Authentication Profile to devices, if you want to re-apply the profile with no change in the configuration, you needs to edit the profile (or the profile that links to it and supports device assignment) to remove the devices then edit to re-add the devices into the device assignment tab.
+Note: In case of failing to apply an Access Authentication Profile to devices, if you want to re-apply the profile with no change in the configuration, click on the Profile name to navigate to the device configuration detailed view.
+Then, select the Device configuration entry you want to reapply, click on edit button, and save the Profile without modifying any fields.

 3. Port Assignments